4 Steps to Buying a Vacation Home

-To qualify for a mortgage, your second home must meet the following requirements:
+To qualify for a conventional loan, your second home must:

-- Be available and suitable for year-round use.
+- Be a one-unit property that’s available and suitable for year-round use.

 - Be occupied by you, as the borrower, for some portion of the year.